microsoft/promptflow/examples/flows/standard/basic/README.md

 ```

 - Test using connection secret specified in environment variables
 **Note**: we used `'` to wrap value since it supports raw value without escape in powershell & bash.
-For command prompt, you may remove the `'` to avoid it become part of the value.
+For windows command prompt, you may remove the `'` to avoid it become part of the value.

 ```bash
 # test with default input value in flow.dag.yaml